Mixed models: handling clusters

 Note

 Hereinafter the coefficients are immaterial for our discussion, so we always set them to 1 and assume random intercepts only.
 The sample structure is not altered by the coefficient values or the definition of fixed and random effects.
-We also fill in all the cluster numerosity fields: # Cluster Levels and N per cluster.
+We also fill in all the cluster size fields: # Cluster Levels (k) and N per cluster (n).
 It is clear that, depending on the aim of the analysis, one of these parameters will be determined by the algorithm.

 PAMLj reads cluster as the name of the clustering variable and displays the fields to be filled in to generate the correct sample based on the cluster variable definition.

-Now, depending on the aim of the analysis, one needs to fill one of the fields (# Cluster Levels or N per cluster).
+Now, depending on the aim of the analysis, one needs to fill one of the fields (# Cluster Levels (k) or N per cluster (n)).
 Here we discuss the meaning of these fields, knowing that depending on the goal of the analysis, one of them will be the target of the power function.

 One-way repeated-measures ANOVA design